willvieira/ms_STM-managed/manuscript/manuscript.md

 It is unclear if we need to distinguish between the two processes.
 The rationale is that the proportion $s1$ of mixed stands that are managed this way is directly converted into temperate.
 It means that $s2$ should at least be equal to $s1$.
-$s2$ can be greater than $s1$ if thinning further boost the competitively (fitness) of temperate species.
+$s2$ can be greater than $s1$ if thinning further boost the competitivity (fitness) of temperate species.
 For a parsimonious approach, it is reasonable to set $s1=s2$.
 These modifications directly affect $P(T|M)$ and $P(B|M)$: